fangtian-zhong/fangtian-zhong.github.io/teaching/csci112-spring-2025/lectures/day1.md

 *Grade-wise, you only need to be in class for the quizzes, and in fact, you could not take any of the quizzes and just take the final instead.
-Most people will have a better chance of succeeding in the class by coming to lecture, but it is possible to do it all online.*
+Most people will have a better chance of succeeding in the class by coming to lecture.*

 * what does the homework look like